 Each half termly theme incorporates subjects such as History, Geography, Art, Design and Technology

 During this topic, the children will focus on pencil/sketching skills and learn about portraits, eventually leading to drawing a detailed self-portrait.
 The children will use clay to make a model of themselves and learn how to make a picture frame to keep special family photographs in.

 The children will be discussing their local environment, features of a town and how to keep safe.
 This will involve; discussing houses and homes, and comparing Amersham in the past and present.

-The reading records are to be used solely for home reading.
+The home reading records are to be used solely for home reading.
 Every time you hear your child read, a short note should be entered in the book.
 If there is nothing particular to note then simply the page numbers read will signal that your child has been heard.
 These books should be handed in by your child daily to be checked and then sent home again.
 If your child has read they will receive a sticker.

 The children will be provided with a snack of fruit or vegetables at play time.
-The children can access water throughout the day, so please provide your child with a named water bottle to use in class.
+They can access water throughout the day, so please provide your child with a named water bottle to use in class.
 Your child’s bottle should only contain water.

-We always welcome offers of help in the classroom, so if you would like to help, please write a message in the contact book.
-All helpers require a CRB check.
-Please speak to us for more details.
+We always welcome offers of help in the classroom, so if you would like to help, please write a message in the contact book or speak to your child’s Teacher.

-Wish Tree – The large branch outside the Key Stage One entrance is no ordinary branch!
-It is our Wish Tree.
+The large branch outside the Key Stage One entrance is our Wish Tree.
 We will be attaching leaves to it, labelled with small resources we would love to have in school, but cannot easily budget for.
 If you would like to donate any of the resources mentioned on the Wish Tree, we would be extremely grateful.
-We are looking at ways of making our Pond area and raised flowerbeds more attractive to wildlife at the moment, in an effort to make the outdoor area an even more inspiring learning environment, so many of the items on the tree will help us with that.
 Thank you in advance!